Solankikrupal/Doctor-Booking-System/README.md

 ## Technologies Used

+***
-Laravel: A robust PHP web framework that provides the foundation for this application.
+* <b>Laravel:</b> A robust PHP web framework that provides the foundation for this application.
-Sanctum: Laravel's built-in API authentication package, ensuring secure token-based authentication.
+* <b>Sanctum:</b> Laravel's built-in API authentication package, ensuring secure token-based authentication.
-Database: MySQL or any compatible database system is used for storing user and appointment data.
+* <b>Database:</b> MySQL or any compatible database system is used for storing user and appointment data.
-Database Seeder: Seeder scripts populate the database with initial data for testing and development.
+* <b>Database Seeder:</b> Seeder scripts populate the database with initial data for testing and development.

 ## Installation